globulus/simi/README.md

 #### Using classes as modules

+TODO more to a separate section named MODULARITY

 Classes can be used to define namespaces and prevent naming collisions when working on a larger project.
-Just define a (preferrably final) class and define classes, methods and fields that you want to modularize inside it:
+Just define a (preferably final) class and define classes, methods and fields that you want to modularize inside it:
 ```ruby
 class_ ModuleClass {